Skip to content

 NextJs

-The best way to use the viewer in nextjs is to wrap it in a custom component.
+The best way to use the viewer in nextjs is to wrap it in a custom component which can then be used in any page.

 Here is a sample client side react component with nextjs in tsx to render a model with an environment map.